-Chicken tikka definitely originated in the Indian subcontinent during the Munghal Empire, becoming popular around the 1600s, that is well documented.
+Chicken tikka definitely originated in the Indian subcontinent during the Munghal Empire (the area now known as Bangladesh), becoming popular around the 1600s, that is well documented.
 But tikka masala is a different story.
 Where tikka is usually a dry dish of spice-marinated meat that’s cooked over coals, tikka masala is saucy, rich and creamy.
-In the 1970’s, an Indian chef was working in Glasgow, and it was there he developed the dish that Westerners have come to consider a solid Indian/Bangladeshi treat.
+It’s said that in the 1970’s, an Indian chef was working in Glasgow, and it was there he developed the dish that Westerners have come to consider a solid Indian/Bangladeshi treat.

 Would a trip to IKEA be the same without Swedish meatballs?
-Based on the name, you could probably consider them one of the Scandinavian country’s most emblematic exports these days – but they actually come from Turkey.
+Based on the name, you could probably consider them one of the Scandinavian country’s most emblematic exports these days – but they actually come from the region now known as Turkey.
 Or at least the recipe does.
 The idea of rolling meat into balls to make it more manageable to eat isn’t unique (China has been doing it for centuries) but it was the Turkish offering that the Swedes loved the most.

 The Turkish recipe is said to have been brought to Scandinavia in the 18th century by King Charles XII.
 Known as köfte, Turkish meatballs are made using beef and lamb with common ingredients such as onions, eggs, parsley, panko, breadcrumbs and salt for taste – Swedish meatballs these days are usually pork-based.